 ● Implementing a taxation regime on the sale of cannabis-based products (including by-products) and services

-● Prohibiting the use of cannabis in public places and places of employment, including but not restricted to places of education, law enforcement, transportation, childcare, and health services – unless the use is part of supervised health treatment
+● Prohibiting the use of cannabis in public places and places of employment, including but not restricted to places of education, public spaces, non-private areas of apartments, law enforcement, transportation, childcare, and health services – unless the use is part of supervised health treatment

 ● Prohibiting and policing the operation of any motor vehicles while under the use of or while impaired by the effects of cannabis or its by-products; establishing enforcement mechanisms and procedures including severe penalties in situations where innocent people are harmed by cannabis users